-It should be noted that these actions performed with the mouse only change your viewpoint and do not change the actual coordinates of the molecule atoms.
+It should be noted that these actions

+performed with the mouse only change your viewpoint and do not change any of the atomic coordinates associated with the molecule.

 Mouse modes.
 Note that each mouse mode has its own characteristic cursor and its own shortcut key (r: Rotate, t: Translate, s: Scale).
 When you are in the OpenGL Display window, you can use these shortcut keys instead of the Mouse menu to change the mouse mode.